dgarrison63/agility2018/lab3.rst

 Route - A/B Testing
 -------------------

-The F5 Container Connector supports application A/B testing e.g two different versions of the same application, by using the **weight** parameter of OpenShift Routes.
+The F5 Container Connector supports application A/B application testing e.g two different versions of the same application, by using the **weight** parameter of OpenShift Routes.
 The **weight** parameter allows you to establish relative ratios between application "A" and application "B".
 So, for example, if the first route specifies a weight of 20 and the second a weight of 10, the application associated with the first route will get twice the number of connections as the application associated with the second route.

+Just as in the previous excercise, the F5 Container Connector reads the Route resource and creates a virtual server, node(s), a pool per route path and pool members.
+Additionally, the Container Connector creates a layer 7 BIG-IP traffic policy and associates it with the virtual server.
+This layer 7 traffic policy evaluates the hostname or URI path from the request and forwards the traffic to the pool associated with that path.

-In order to support A/B testing using OpenShift routes, the Container Connector creates an iRule on the BIG-IP which handles the connection routing.
+However, in order to support A/B testing using OpenShift routes, the Container Connector creates an iRule on the BIG-IP which handles the connection routing based on the assigned weights.

 To complete this exercise, we will perform the following steps: